Heart Failure Symptoms & Causes Complete Guide

 What are the Types of Heart Failure?

-There are three types of heart failure, namely:
+There are various types of heart failure, namely:

 - Left-sided Heart Failure: It happens when the left blood-pumping chamber struggles to pump blood across the body, causing fluid buildup and blood in the lungs.